UMW in Guatemala

 For most of the trip, students will stay in rooms at the agroecology center.
 Meals will be provided at the center or out in the community.
 Students will also experience a two-night home-stay with a Maya family.

 Class will meet weekly throughout the spring semester.
 Classes will discuss relevant readings on community organization, development, food security issues, agro-ecology, and health.
-Three short papers will be due prior to the trip, with a journal during the trip, a final paper, and an oral presentation following the trip.
+Four short papers will be due prior to the trip, with a journal during the trip, a final paper, and an oral presentation following the trip.
 This course satisfies the Experiential Learning general education requirement.

 Requirements & Prerequisites

-There are no prerequisites for this program, but students should contact Dr. Bowen for an application to participate.
+There are no prerequisites for this program, but students must contact Dr. Bowen for an application to participate.
 Students must maintain a minimum 2.0 GPA in order to participate.
 This program is open to all UMW students regardless of major or year of study.

 Faculty-Led Program Scholarships are available to UMW students (deadlines apply).